Naomi Wolf: Vagina: A New Biography (2012)

-Published in 2012 on the topic of the vagina, Vagina: A New Biography was much criticized, especially by feminist authors.
-Katie Roiphe described it as "ludicrous" in Slate: "I doubt the most brilliant novelist in the world could have created a more skewering satire of Naomi Wolf's career than her latest book."
-In The Nation, Katha Pollitt considered it a "silly book" containing "much dubious neuroscience and much foolishness."
+Vagina: A New Biography was much criticized, especially by feminist authors.
+Katie Roiphe called it "ludicrous" in Slate: "I doubt the most brilliant novelist in the world could have created a more skewering satire of Naomi Wolf's career than her latest book."
+In The Nation, Katha Pollitt called it a "silly book" containing "much dubious neuroscience and much foolishness."
 It becomes "loopier as it goes on.
 We learn that women think and feel through their vagina, which can 'grieve' and feel insulted."

 Toni Bentley wrote in The New York Times Book Review that Wolf used "shoddy research methodology", while with "her graceless writing, Wolf opens herself to ridicule on virtually every page."
 Janice Turner in The Times wrote that since Mary Wollstonecraft, female "writers have argued that women should not be defined by biology", yet "Wolf, our self-styled leader, has declared that female consciousness, creativity and destiny all come back" to a woman's genitals.
 Los Angeles Times columnist Meghan Daum wrote: "By asserting that what's between a woman's ears is directly informed by what's between her legs—'the vagina mediates female confidence, creativity and sense of transcendence,' Wolf writes—it acts as a perverse echo of Republican efforts to limit reproductive rights."
 In the book, according to Suzanne Moore in The Guardian, "feminism becomes simply a highly mediated form of narcissism devoid of any actual brain/politics connection."